sae220/hoc2022-md/laboratory_weights.md

 # Weights

 ## Step 1
-You need the scale to reach a weight of exactly 23lbs.
-Maybe there is a sign around here to tell me how much each mob weighs?
+You need the scale to reach the total weight of exactly 23.
+Maybe there is a sign around with mob weights?

 #### ~ tutorialhint
 Use the `||hoc22.summon <mob>||` blocks to spawn in mobs to get a total weight of 23.
 A chicken is 1, a sheep is 3, and a cow is 5.